ricardomonge/academic-tutoring-instrument-validation/README.md

-# Python and R Scripts for the Validation of the Academic Tutoring Perception Scale (ATPS) in Chilean University Students
+# Data, Python and R Scripts for the Validation of the Academic Tutoring Perception Scale (ATPS) in Chilean University Students

 This repository contains Python and R scripts, along with anonymized datasets, used in the development and psychometric validation of the **Academic Tutoring Perception Scale (ATPS)** for higher education students in Chile.